Telenav/open-source-spec/vector_map/doc/tegola_quick_experiment.md

 5. Build
    go build
 ```
-For more information, you go to these links: [issue-88](https://github.com/go-spatial/tegola/issues/88#issuecomment-288139027) or [faq-gopath](https://github.com/alco/gostart#faq0) or [Working with $GOPATH on Github forks](http://www.personal.psu.edu/bam49/notebook/gopath-github-fork/)
+For more information, you go to these links: [issue-88](https://github.com/go-spatial/tegola/issues/88#issuecomment-288139027) or [stackoverflow - what is gopath and goroot](https://stackoverflow.com/questions/7970390/what-should-be-the-values-of-gopath-and-goroot) or [faq-gopath](https://github.com/alco/gostart#faq0) or [Working with $GOPATH on Github forks](http://www.personal.psu.edu/bam49/notebook/gopath-github-fork/)

+- Connect database outside of docker [issues-140](https://github.com/hasura/graphql-engine/issues/140)

 ### Frontend